girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

 ## What is DOM ?
- DOM stands for Document Object Model .
+ DOM stands for **Document Object Model**.
 It's an API (application programming interface) for manipulating HTML and XML documents.
-The DOM represents a document as a tree of nodes .
+The DOM represents a document as a tree of nodes.
 It allows programs and scripts to dynamically access and update the content, structure, and style of a document.

 Below image shows a basic heirarchy in DOM :